Network-Technology-Academy-Institute/DataVisualization_kentdlee/_build/html/_sources/index.rst.txt

     and if the data is cached, then data could be read as fast as 3748 MB/second. `See this site for a discussion of this <https://superuser.com/questions/1173675/how-much-faster-is-memory-ram-compared-to-ssd-for-random-access/1173713>`_.

-There are two other factors in how our programs will run when dealing with big data.
+There are a few other factors in how our programs will run when dealing with big data.
 One factor is called *Computational Complexity* and it is the study of how efficiently our programs are written.
 Nothing, not even the fastest CPU, can overcome a poorly written program.
 We must write our programs efficiently and in terms of computational complexity that means to be aware of any loops you write in a program.